Cross-Lingual Knowledge Editing in Large Language Models: Experiments

 \textbf{Inconsistent Behaviors in Generality.} It is intuitive that when using one language to edit LLMs, the generality in this language is significantly higher than in others.
-For example, SERAC (En) achieves 83.64 F1 in English generality but only performs 28.46 F1 in Chinese generality.
-In contrast, SERAC (Zh) achieves better Chinese generality than English (67.93 F1 vs. 15.00 F1).
+For example, SERAC (En) achieves 50.86 F1 in English generality but only performs 19.26 F1 in Chinese generality (with the Chinese-LLaMA-Plus-7B backbone).
+In contrast, SERAC (Zh) achieves better Chinese generality than English (67.41 F1 vs. 14.67 F1).
+Almost all knowledge editing methods have this phenomenon.
 This finding also indicates that the cross-lingual performance of knowledge editing is still limited.
 It is hard for existing knowledge editing methods to transfer the edited knowledge from one language to others in multi-lingual LLMs, and reflect consistent behaviors when querying with different languages.

 \textbf{Cross-Lingual Influence on Locality.} When editing LLMs in a source language, the locality in other languages could also be influenced.
-The degree of influence appears to be similar in different languages.
-For example, MEND (En) achieves 90.50 F1 and 89.75 F1 in English and Chinese locality, while the counterparts in MEND (Zh) are 89.74 and 87.85.
-We also find that though IKE works well in terms of reliability, its locality is generally less than that of SERAC, ROME or MEMIT.
+When editing Chinese-LLaMA-Plus-7B, MEND (En) achieves 88.96 F1 and 91.75 F1 in English and Chinese locality scores, while the counterparts in MEND (Zh) are 89.19 and 78.17.
+Ideally, when editing LLMs in a source language, its performance on irrelevant target-language samples should remain unchanged.
+Previous work typically only studies locality in the same language and neglects the cross-lingual locality.
+We also find that though IKE works well in terms of reliability and generality, its locality is generally less than that of SERAC, ROME or MEMIT.
 The low-level locality makes its usefulness need to be carefully verified in real applications.
-The lower the locality, the higher the potential risk.

 \textbf{Limited Portability in both Languages.} As shown in Figure~\ref{fig:radar_chart}, when editing multi-lingual LLMs in English or Chinese, their portability performance in both languages is extremely limited compared with other properties.
 This finding indicates that most existing knowledge editing methods only memorize the superficial changes in wording rather than absorbing the edited knowledge.
 This phenomenon shows that sharing knowledge across different languages is tricky.
-As a result, LLMs might reflect inconsistent behaviors on the edited knowledge in different languages.
+As a result, the currently edited LLMs reflect inconsistent behaviors on the edited knowledge in different languages.

+\textbf{Knowledge Editing Performance on Baichuan.} Table~\ref{table:baichuan_results} shows the knowledge editing performance on Baichuan-7B and Baichuan2-7B.
+The results show similar situations to those of Chinese-LLaMA-Plus-7B and Chinese-LLaMA-2-7B, verifying the generality of the previous phenomena and our analyses.